The Current Employment Statistics (CES) program is a monthly survey conducted

 for all employees include over 900 industries at various levels of

 Approximately 2,700 all employees and production and nonsupervisory employees series for average hourly earnings, average weekly hours, and, in

-manufacturing, average weekly overtime hours are published monthly on a not seasonally adjusted basis and cover about 600 industries.
+Manufacturing, average weekly overtime hours are published monthly on a not seasonally adjusted basis and cover nearly 700 industries.

 Payroll employment includes nonagricultural industries.